Can You Explain That? Lucid Explanations Help Human-AI Collaborative Image Retrieval: Game Outline

-In Setting B, we show RelQAS and attention for all the images.
-This ensures that extra information is given for all images and only the coherence of the extra information can be used to aid in the game.
-In order to reduce the cognitive load on the players, we reduce image set size from $N=20$ to $N=5$ and make the images more similar to each other to maintain the same level of difficulty.
-Since we use object-based attention, we drop the ``object/scene'' explanations in this setting.
-We also drop the penalty for using explanations since we randomly assign each explanation type to a group of AMT workers.
-As the players play the game, they are also asked to rate how helpful the explanations are after each round of question answering.
-Note that at the time of rating, players do not yet know the outcome of the game or the secret image.
-So, their rating reflects how helpful the explanations are in narrowing down the secret image and identifying the proper question to ask next.
+In this setting, we show spatial attention, object-based attention and RelQAs for all the images.
+Since extra information (explanations) are given for all the images, the coherence between the explanation and given answer plays more important role in assisting game performance.
+In order to reduce the cognitive load on the players, we reduce $N$ from $N=20$ in the at-will setting to $N=5$ and make the images more similar to each other to maintain the same level of difficulty.
+Since we use object-based attention, the ObjScene explanation is not shown to avoid repetition.
+We randomly assign each explanation type to a group of AMT workers.
+As users play the game, they are also asked to rate how helpful the explanations are after each round of question answering.
+Note that at the time of rating, players do not yet know the outcome of the game.
+So, their rating is not confounded by whether they succeeded or not, but likely reflects how helpful the explanations seemed in narrowing down the secret image and identifying the proper question to ask next.

-In order to examine the effect of different attention visualization, we have tested two variations: \begin{itemize} \item \textbf{Version 1:} Transparent spatial attention, transparent object attention with semantic labels (see Figure \ref{fig:attention1}).
-The object labels come from a pool of 88 MSCOCO \cite{lin2014microsoft} classes detected by the Mask-RCNN \cite{he2017mask}. \item \textbf{Version 2:} Spatial attention visualized via the jet color map, transparent object attention without object labels (see Figure \ref{fig:attention2}).
-Initial studies on AMT show this version to be more helpful in terms of game performance and ease of understanding (object labels are often confusing since the 88 class labels are different from VQA answer vocabulary. eg, ``dress'' vs ``shirt'').
-Hence, all future analyses are done with attention version 2. \end{itemize}